WWE Smackdown preview: The card for Friday's show - Pro Wrestling Dot Net

 The following matches and events are advertised for Friday’s WWE Smackdown.

--Bayley vs. Chelsea Green in a Women’s U.S. Title tournament semifinal match

--Tiffany Stratton vs. Michin in a Women’s U.S. Title tournament semifinal match

-Powell’s POV: The Women’s U.S. Title tournament final will take place on the December 14 Saturday Night’s Main Event special on NBC.
-Smackdown will be live from Hartford, Connecticut at XL Center.
+Powell’s POV: Naomi has replaced the injured Jade Cargill as Bianca Belair’s partner.
+Smackdown was taped on Friday in Hartford, Connecticut at XL Center.
 Join Jake Barnett for his weekly live review as Smackdown airs Fridays on USA Network at 7CT/8ET.
 Jake’s same night audio reviews are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment